 Life changes.
-We closed the door on our private surgery practice in Los Angeles County, so my husband could continue on his path as a surgeon for the U.S. Army.
-When we did so, I knew I wanted to focus on the aftermath of war.
-Hence, this blog has been three years, and two deployments in the making.
+When we closed the door on our private surgical practice in Los Angeles County, it was so my husband could start on a new path as a surgeon with the U.S. Army.
+We had worked with veterans from WWII and on.
+I knew my role as an Army wife would be to help the current generation as they came home from war.
+Hence, this blog has been five years, and two deployments in the making.